Research

 for the well being of its faculty, staff, and

 students.
-More recently, I've been charged with
+More recently, I was charged with

 supporting development of graduate programs in our

-School of STEM.
-Throughout, I've cultivated a keen
+Excellence.
+Throughout, I've cultivated a keen sense

-childhood listening to George
+listening to George

 Carlin albums and watching Billy